teamdatatonic/vertex-pipelines-end-to-end-samples/docs/TUTORIAL_PREDICTION.md

 <walkthrough-footnote>Section 1/3 - Setup</walkthrough-footnote>

-## Section 2 - Understanding the Pipeline
+## Section 2 - Understanding the pipeline

 Now that required setup is complete, let's understand the training pipeline & components in detail.